Inspirations and Speculations

 Films about Andy Warhol and David Hockney in particular, but also about Caravaggio, Salvador Dalí, Francis Bacon, Jean-Michel Basquiat and David Wojnarowicz.
 Derek Jarman’s Caravaggio can also be found in the Individual Directors sections and in the following article about “the emergence of the queer artist biopic” by David Bovey.
 Michelangelo Merisi de Caravaggio (1571-1610) […]

-Biopics of Twenty-Two Women Painters
+Biopics of Twenty-Six Women Painters